ben-pr-p/bprp.xyz/src/data/blog/2025-09-09-my-best-skills.md

 If I inspect this skill a bit, I think the key is to try to defer how you resolve a speaker's references until you've gotten enough information through more examples that your resolution is right.

-**I'm good at achieving alignment.** I think this flows naturally from being a good listener.
+## **2: I'm good at achieving alignment**

+I think this flows naturally from being a good listener.
 I often find myself in un-aligned or under-aligned environments – people at work saying they have no idea what's going on, don't know why things are happening, etc. People in political spaces who think they agree but can't actually come to a decision.

 I think I'd define alignment via some test: two people are aligned on some idea _X_ (_X_ could be a technical approach, a political ideology, a business plan) if they both provide some answer _A_ to some question _Q_ if _A_ necessarily flows from _X_.